 Get your dog used to the muzzle slowly at home by having it wear the muzzle regularly and being lavish with praise.
 If you wait until you're about to leave for an appointment before introducing your dog to the muzzle, it may quickly associate the muzzle with the vet and develop a fear of the muzzle.
 Make the experience as positive as possible.

 Find a Vet Who Makes House Calls

-The vet and staff truly want to help you and your dog.
-Communication with your vet is essential.
-If you and your vet cannot get your dog past the fear, it may be time to get help from a dog trainer or behaviorist.
+It's important for you to understand that your dog won't immediately get over being afraid of the vet no matter what steps you take, so exercise patience and be consistent.
+Talk to your vet for help with this situation.
+The vet and her staff truly want to help you and your dog, but communication is essential.
+If you and your vet can't get your dog past its fear, it may be time to get assistance from a dog trainer or behaviorist.